 Here is the plaque about the hike up to the tower.
 The next three pictures are view panning from right to left around the lake from the top of this highest vantage point.

+You can see my truck and other vehicles at the left, giving you an idea of the spectacular view from this peak.
 One last look (from the top) panning a little farther to the left showing some of the patches of snow.
 I recomend a trip to visit Crater Lake and see it for yourself.

 When I woke up the next morning at Crater Lake and decided that I was "done traveling".
 So, after breakfast, about 9:30 AM, I started driving towards home.
 After a stop at the factory where my camper was manufactured near Sacramento for about an hour, I got home at 11:30 PM that same day.
 About 15 hours of driving and I was home - sleeping in my OWN bed.